areski/django-nvd3/README.rst

     {% load_chart charttype chartdata "piechart_container" %}

-Finally we created a div container which will be used to display the chart.
+Finally we create a div container which will be used to display the chart.

 The result will be a beautiful and interactive chart: